 Chris with the bulldog puppy Kingrock The Democrat and Graham with the French Bulldog Kingrock Raimundo.

-Chris is a Bulldog Correspondent for the DOG WORLD newspaper and a past member of the Bulldog Breed Council's Health sub-committee and was also the Breed Council's Press Officer.
-Chris resigned both of these positions in light of the KC's publication of the new Bulldog Breed Standard during September 2009.
-Graham is a member of the committee of The French Bulldog Club of England and the French Bulldog representative to BUBA (British Utility Breeds Association).
+Chris was chairman of 'The British Bulldog Club' from 2010 until 2020.
+He is a past member of the Bulldog Breed Council's Health sub-committee and was also the Breed Council's Press Officer.
+Chris resigned both of these offices in light of the KC's publication of the new Bulldog Breed Standard (with it's 60 changes) during September 2009.
+He was then asked to stand again for the Breed Council's Health sub-committee at the AGM in 2013 and was honoured to be the only person standing to receive a vote from all of the 13 club's which participated.

-Chris' first show-dog was a Rough Collie, purchased in 1965, with which he competed firstly in Junior Handling classes and later in obedience competition.
-It was whilst attending shows that Chris saw his first Bulldogs and in 1975 'Chiansline White Regality of Kingrock' joined the kennel.
+Chris' first show-dog, a Rough Collie, was purchased in 1965.
+He competed firstly in 'Junior Handling' classes and later in obedience competition.
+It was whilst attending shows that Chris saw his first Bulldogs and in 1975 purchased 'Chiansline White Regality of Kingrock'.

 At that time the kennel was based in Luton in Bedfordshire and it was not until Chris was joined by Graham Godfrey, in the mid 80's, that it was decided to move the kennel from the South East to South Wales.